TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 ### Initializing the conda environments

-If you are planning to use it concurrently on multiple samples with conda, first initialize the environments by running:
+If you are planning to use it concurrently on multiple samples with conda, first initialize the conda environment, otherwise concurrent sample executions will clash trying to create the same conda environment.
+Run:
 ```
 nextflow main.nf -profile conda --initialize
 ```

-This will create the necessary conda environments under `work/conda`.
+This will create the necessary conda environment under `work/conda`, subsequent concurrent executions will use the same conda environment.
-This initialization is required under every work folder when using more than one variant caller.

 ## References